Export

 Read more

-Pre-registration of customs data via the e-Desk: via the e-Desk the user (freight forwarder, importer, ...) notifies the terminal operator of the customs status of the cargo with the accompanying customs document numbers (MRNs).
+Pre-registration of customs data via the RX/SeaPort portal: via the RX/SeaPort portal the user (freight forwarder, importer, ...) notifies the terminal operator of the customs status of the cargo with the accompanying customs document numbers (MRNs).
 The necessary data can be entered manually or via 'multi-insert' via the web application or automatically via a connection with most customs software applications.
 The terminal operator can request this data permanently and is thus informed that a customs document is available for your goods.
 On the basis of this information, the cargo can be released for transport.

 Read more